brainit-consulting/tradepro-dashboard/user-guide.md

 If you add any new checkbox/radio inputs, ensure they don’t inherit `width:100%` and break layout.
 The checkpoint checkbox is explicitly constrained via `.cp-row .cp-check { width/height: …; flex: 0 0 auto; }`.

 If users report “I can’t see what I typed”, it’s usually because the checkbox/input layout is broken or the input text color matches the background in one theme.

+## Caution: backup before big changes

+This dashboard stores most data in `localStorage`.
+Users can lose local data if they:

+- clear browser storage, use a new browser/device/profile, or run in a locked-down environment
+- import/restore a backup over existing data
+- refresh from server and overwrite local state with older server data

+Recommend users do these backups regularly using the built-in buttons:

+- **Server Settings → Backup settings** to export server endpoints + API key config.
+- **Backups → Dashboard backup** to export dashboard data (branches/overall/meta).

+Those JSON backups are the fastest way to recover after a browser reset or accidental overwrite.

 ## Deploying (GitHub Pages)